DevelopingPontus/Databas_grupp_malmo3/README.md

 - `product list [--sku <product_sku>] [--name <product_name>]`: Lists products with optional filters
 - `product remove <product_id> | [--sku <product_sku>]`: Removes a product by ID or SKU

+#### Clear Commands

+These commands clear data from specific tables in the database.
+The options can be combined to clear multiple tables at once.

+- `clear --all`: Clears all data from the database
+- `clear --categories`: Clears all categories
+- `clear --customers`: Clears all customers
+- `clear --inventory`: Clears all inventory
+- `clear --products`: Clears all products
+- `clear --orders`: Clears all orders
+- `clear --payments`: Clears all payments

 ## Building

 ### Prerequisites